mpetty/modal/README.md

 $('a').modal(options);
 ```

-You can also open it without assigning it to a dom element.
+You can also open it without assigning it to an element.

 ```javascript
 $.modal(options);